dorian-marchal/phonegap-boilerplate-documentation/dependency.md

 Usually, dependencies are fetched with bower (in `/bower_components`) and added to the libs on build.

-For exemple, backbone is fetched with this command :
+For example, backbone is fetched with this command :

 ```bash
 bower install --save backbone